voc0der/Backdroppr/README.md

 Docker

 ## How to Install
-Backdropper can be used as a standalone program or as a docker container.
+It is preferred to run this in Docker.
+You will also need Radarr, and Sonarr installed and set up.

-This guide assumes you already have Docker (if used), Radarr, and Sonarr installed and set up.
+Alternatively, Backdroppr can be used as a standalone program.

 ## Configuration
 These variables are used to configure the runtime options of Backdroppr.
 At least some of them are required to be configured for Backdroppr to run.